voostindie/vincents-productivity-suite-for-alfred/README.md

 Using the shared prefix `;` and no suffix for snippets:

 - `;c`: copies a contact's name into the frontmost application.
+- `;e`: copies an event's name into the frontmost application.
 - `;p`: copies a project's name into the frontmost application.
 - `;g`: copies all contacts from a contact group into the frontmost application
 - `;n`: copies a note's ID into the frontmost application as a Wiki-link